 I created the Mermaids Kick-Starter Bible to support Top-Notch Chief Stews with this time-consuming task.
 With over 90+ interior templates, the MKSB will save you time and energy, as there is no need to recreate them.
 They are digital and editable!
 These are clear-cut, tried, and tested templates you can use daily in a hectic season to keep your interior team on track.
 Merging your knowledge with these guidelines will create the perfect interior system for your team and vessel, whether private or charter.
 Download the MKSB templates here.

-The MKSB Productivity Training is the only one available in the yachting industry that teaches women how to use their monthly periods as a productivity tool.
+The YM Productivity Training is the only course available in the yachting industry that teaches women how to use their monthly periods as a productivity tool.
 Click here to join the movement!

 Following these time management tips and hacks gives you the best chance to ensure your productivity clicks into gear as a woman.
 I hope they support you as much as they continue to help me.
 Got questions?
 Let's connect here!